5 FAM 460

 (7) Take no further action and recommend the case be closed.

 b.
 The CRG works with appropriate bureaus and offices to review and reassess, if necessary, the sensitivity of the breached data to determine when and how notification should be provided or other steps that should be taken.
-The CRG must make any recommendation for notification to the Chair of the PPGB, who may refer the matter to the full PPGB and/or, if necessary, the Under Secretary for Management (M).

 d.
 The Bureau of Comptroller and Global Financial Services (CGFS) must be consulted concerning the cost implications of proposed mitigation measures.